decisionmechanics/essential-robot-framework/notes/index.md

 - Exercise the application with normal Selenium test flows
 - Trigger scanner actions after or during the crawl
 - Collect and triage results (ZAP alerts, sqlmap output)
-	- Fail the Robot test or save artefacts depending on severity
+	- Fail the Robot Framework test or save artefacts depending on severity
 - Integrate into CI
 	- Run “light” scans on every build and deeper scans on scheduled jobs or pre-release gates